-Fourth, by putting our collective muscle into securing the necessary regulatory approvals, we can ensure that food irradiation saves lives.
+Fourth, by putting our collective muscle into securing the necessary regulatory approvals here in Canada, we can ensure that food irradiation saves lives here at home.
 In fact, I believe it is our obligation to do so.
 Our collective experience and efforts can also be put towards thwarting the activists who would stand in the way of this life-saving process.
+I look forward to the opportunity to participate in these efforts with you.